SuperOfficeDocs/superoffice-docs/docs/api/lists/services/mdoagent/get-set-category-mdoagent.md

 # so.client:                    # online, web, win, pocket, or mobile
 ---

-# How to get the category list and set category on contact
+# How to get the category list and set category on a contact

 Here we have used 2 events to get the job done.
 We have used one event to populate the control with categories from the list that we have retrieved and the second one for setting the category of the contact and saving the entity.